Skip to main content

 Healthcare Leadership

-• Inspire a shared vision: They communicate with credibility and trust, and present a clear direction for pursuing long-term goals.
+• Inspire a shared vision.
+They communicate with credibility and present a clear direction for pursuing long-term goals.

-• Hold others to account: They have clear expectations, challenge teams for continuous improvement, and create an environment that fosters innovative change.
+• Hold others accountable.
+They have clear expectations, challenge teams for continuous improvement, and create an environment that fosters innovative change.

-The bottom line is: healthcare managers are leaders.
-They need to perform many different tasks well (analyze data, communicate with diverse groups, work well with others, delegate tasks, manage their time) and thrive in a fast-paced healthcare environment.
+The bottom line is that healthcare managers are leaders.
+They need to perform many different tasks well — analyze data, communicate with diverse groups, work well with others, delegate tasks, manage their time — and thrive in a fast-paced healthcare environment.

 How to Become a Healthcare Manager

-Many healthcare managers start in other business organizations before transitioning to healthcare.
-Some start at entry-level clerical roles, whereas others work as managers and directors before making the move to senior- and executive-level roles in healthcare.
+Many managers get their start in other business organizations before transitioning to health care.
+Some start in entry-level clerical roles, whereas others work as managers and directors before making the move to senior- and executive-level roles in health care.

 • Business